lebr0nli/GEP/README.md

 So if you are using a GDB plug-in that is listening on this event, this plug-in will cause some bugs.

 > [!NOTE]
-> As far as I know, pwndbg and gef won't be bothered by this side effect now.
+> pwndbg, gef, and gdb-dashboard won't be affected by this side effect so far, but please open an issue if you find any plug-in that is affected by this side effect.

 To avoid this, you can change the callback function by adding them to `gdb.prompt_hook`, `gdb.prompt_hook` has almost the same effects with `event.before_prompt`, but `gdb.prompt_hook` can be directed invoke, so this plug-in still can